 Realism so as to not bias the assessment: The level of realism and analyses will vary depending on the issue, but in order to avoid bias, realistic analysis is the objective.
-The license's assessment should include sensitivity analyses to address the key assumptions and sources of uncertainty that are driving the results.
-The key assumptions, details, and results of the sensitivity studies should be documented for consideration by the GAET or IDP.
+The licensee's assessment should include sensitivity analyses to address the key assumptions and sources of uncertainty that are driving the results.
+The key assumptions, details, and results of the sensitivity studies should be documented for consideration by the IDP (or GAET, if used).
 If the risk impact is exceedingly small, or clearly large, then a bounding evaluation may suffice.

-Uncertainty considerations: Sensitivity analysis should be performed, commensurate with the impact of the issue, to address any key assumptions and sources of uncertainty that may influence the results.
-The key assumptions, details, and results of the sensitivity studies should be documented for consideration by the GAET or IDP.
+Uncertainty considerations: Sensitivity analyses should be performed, commensurate with the impact of the issue, to address any key assumptions and sources of uncertainty that may influence the results.
+The key assumptions, details, and results of the sensitivity studies should be documented for consideration by the IDP (or GAET, if used).